Silverquail

 Color and pattern female

-Head: black, very narrow edged with gold.
+Head: black, very narrow edged with silvery-white.

 Wings: coverts similar to the back; edging broadens towards the wing-flights.